myrddincrow/RPG-game/README.md

     Heal HP +5 per level from base 5

 Dragons HP Reduced as new system made him a little to hard, and Omega Weapon becomes the last and most difficult boss.

+v 3.0.1
+Added Prompt to name your hero, made all text use heroName and added some taunting phrases from mosnters.